-The screenshot above shows two errors, one of which has been expanded to show more detail.
+The screenshot above shows an error that has been expanded to show more detail.
 Errors are listed with the most recent first.
 Unexpanded errors include the date and time that the error was recorded and the error message that was returned.
 Expanding an error also displays the following data:

 The type of request that was made and the endpoint it was sent to.

 There are some error codes that appear in the error log more commonly than others.
 Let’s explore some of these common errors and how to handle them.

 A status code of 400 means that there is something wrong with the request that’s been sent.
 This can either be an error with the request headers or with the xAPI statement itself.
 Normally the error message will provide helpful advice on what specifically the error is, but in cases where Watershed was unable to parse the statement at all, you may just get a generic error.
 In these cases you will need to check the statement carefully against the xAPI specification and working statements to identify the issue.

 If the error message reads “Unauthorized” and the status code is 401, that means the credentials used to send the request are not valid.
 This could be because:

 - There’s a bug in the application sending the data and the authentication header is not being set correctly or is not being set at all.
 Note that for security reasons we never include the full authentication header in the request.

 - The application sending the data has been misconfigured.
 Check the credentials and try again.

 - The credentials used by the application have been deleted or disabled.
 If this is a new error for an application that used to work, this is a good thing to check.